-In addition to tiny houses on wheels, stationery tiny houses have become a rage because they encourage people to use land efficiently.
+In addition to tiny houses on wheels, stationery tiny house designs have become a rage because they encourage people to use land efficiently.
 A smaller piece of land can accommodate a greater population density – an implied vision brought to life by Spur, a city in Dickens County, Texas.
-Spur allowed anyone to come and set down their tiny house of wheels or build a mini home on its soil, in the process becoming United States’ first tiny house friendly town in July 2014.
+Spur allowed anyone to come and set down their tiny house of wheels or build a mini home on its soil, in the process of becoming United States’ first tiny house friendly town in July 2014.

 Popular TV shows such as “Tiny House Hunters”, “Tiny House Nation” and “Tiny House, Big Living” took people closer to the lives of couples and individuals living in tiny houses and added fuel to the tiny house movement.
-The popular shows, real-life stories on the internet and easy availability of tiny house kits have allowed couples to learn what it means to downsize and how it is to take the plunge into the tiny house movement.
+The popular shows, real-life stories on the internet, and easy availability of tiny house kits have allowed couples to learn what it means to downsize and how it is to take the plunge into the tiny house movement.

 Different Types of Tiny Houses